- Basic Understanding of App Development

 Now that you’ve planned your app, it’s time to bring it to life!
 The development stage is where your ideas turn into a fully functioning app.
 Whether you’re a beginner or looking to refine your skills, understanding the app creation process is key to success.

-Step by Step App Development Guide
+Step-by-Step App Development Guide

 To make this stage easier, here’s a simple roadmap: